Do Go On - 448 - The Curse of the Lottery Winner

 And he's like, what the fuck are you doing with your finger?

-So she goes, I'll go over the phone, pulls out a gun and shot him.
+So she goes, I'll go for the phone, pulls out a gun and shot him.

 What?

-Then who's going to drive it to the hospital?
+Then who's going to drive him to the hospital?

 And he's like, good point.

-She's starting to have a bit of a Jess and Dave Stacey.
+She's starting to have a bit of a jess energy.

 Yeah.